zerocracy/zerocracy.github.io/_posts/2019/04/2019-04-08-pre-zerocracy.md

 Each month we will be spending one day with your team, analyzing their working process and creating a list of recommendations for improvements.
-Our CEO, Yegor Bugayenko, will lead the process, and a few our best programmers will help him analyze the code your guys are working with.
+Our CEO, [Yegor Bugayenko](https://www.yegor256.com), will lead the process, and a few our best programmers will help him analyze the code your guys are working with.
 We will do it all remotely.

-Then, they will implement those improvements and we will come back in a month.
-There are eight months in the standard package, but you may have less or more, depending on the performance of your team and their desire to learn and improve.
+Then, your developers will implement these improvements and we will come back in a month with the next round of the audit.
+There are eight months in the standard package, but you may have fewer or more, depending on the performance of your team and their desire to learn and improve.

 The cost of one full-day consulting session is $2,400.